-AB 1043 helps strengthen consumer protection laws for people going through foreclosure and makes other technical and clarifying changes.
+AB 295 helps strengthen consumer protection laws for people going through foreclosure and makes other technical and clarifying changes.
 Foreclosure trustees are seeing an increase in predatory activity from surplus fund chasers, who are individuals seeking to collect surplus funds on behalf of someone already entitled to these funds.
-These chasers seek out people going through foreclosure and offer to help assist in getting "as much money from their foreclosure as possible".
+These chasers seek out people going through foreclosure and offer to help assist in getting "as much money from their foreclosure as possible."
 Existing law already requires a trustee to send all surplus funds back to the former homeowner after all fees and expenses are paid off.
 These chasers are simply scamming vulnerable Californians out of their equity.
-AB 1043 restricts surplus fund chasers from seeking to contact the former homeowner or anyone else entitled to surplus funds until 90 days after the trustee's deed recording; thus giving trustees the opportunity to find everyone who is entitled to these funds without costly third-party intervention.
+AB 295 restricts surplus fund chasers from seeking to contact the former homeowner or anyone else entitled to surplus funds until 90 days after the trustee's deed recording; thus giving trustees the opportunity to find everyone who is entitled to these funds without costly third-party intervention.

-2. Foreclosure and the problem of foreclosure consultants
+2. Foreclosure and the problem of unscrupulous foreclosure consultants

 One of the biggest expenses that a person usually makes is purchasing a home.
 With the dramatic increase in home values in California over the past decade, this is the case even more.
 Unfortunately, sometimes California homeowners find themselves in difficult financial situations, and cannot make the mortgage payments on what they owe on their homes.
 When this happens, the borrower becomes in default on their home loan, and the lender can begin the foreclosure process to retake the lender's home and sell it to pay off the loan in default.
+This process is begun when a "declaration of default" is filed.
+If the borrower's mortgage or deed contains a power of sale clause, as most in the United States do, the foreclosure process can occur through a non-judicial process, called the trustee's sale, that takes place without a court proceeding on the foreclosure.